Anirudh123nasty/NastyAwakened/README.md

-# README - Nasty P4
+# README - NASTY P4

 ### Description

 This is a planner for your personal, work, or school use.
 We have three modes to cater to your preferences.

-1. Daily Planner - add individual tasks in a list, and set an alarm for when you want to time youself doing activities.
+1. **Daily Planner** - add individual tasks in a list, and set an alarm for when you want to time youself doing activities.
-2. Weekly Schedule - a quick and accessible spot to place your tasks and goals for each week, with options to listen to music while working.
+2. **Weekly Schedule** - a quick and accessible spot to place your tasks and goals for each week, with options to listen to music while working.
 Option to add color to each plan.
-3. Monthly Calendar - there for your big deadlines, events, or holidays you want to keep in the month.
-Have fun with the different backgrounds and use dark mode when using the site at night.
+3. **Monthly Calendar** - there for your big deadlines, events, or holidays you want to keep in the month.
+Have fun with the different backgrounds and make sure to use dark mode when using the site at night.

 We hope this is accessible for you and keep working hard!

-NASTY Developers: Ethan Vo, Michael Chen, Anirudh Ramachandran, James Lee
+NASTY Developers: Ethan Vo, Michael Chen, Anirudh Ramachandran, and James Lee

 #### Scrumboards (weekly)
 * [Week 8](https://github.com/NastyEthan/NastyReturned/projects/1)